ykotseruba/JAAD/README.md

 ```

 There are three types of labels in the vbb files:
-car, car1, car2, ... - vehicles (only few vehicles that interact directly with the driver are labeled)
+* car, car1, car2, ... - vehicles (only few vehicles that interact directly with the driver are labeled)
-pedestrian, pedestrian1, pedestrian2, ... - pedestriansl with behavioral tags
+* pedestrian, pedestrian1, pedestrian2, ... - pedestrians with behavioral tags
-ped1, ped2, .... - other pedestrians visible in the scene (bystanders) without behavioral tags and attributes
+* ped1, ped2, .... - other pedestrians visible in the scene (bystanders) without behavioral tags and attributes

 To view vbb boxes with .seq files use the vbbLabeler utility provided with the toolbox.